Paul Costanzo - Happily Bartending At Age 60

 What was Bartending School Like

 We provide a 40 hour program made up of 10 different 4 hour classes, each one primarily providing tremndous time and opportunity behind the bar in a hands-on environment.
 Paul started class and quickly found he was the oldest student.
 Not surprising.
 But like any group environment he bonded with 3 other students.
 Nine months later and he is still in touch with 2 of them.

 Returning to school was unnerving.
 Paul hadn’t spent extended time in a classroom in over 35 years: however, bartending isn’t rocket science.
 Like his fellow classmates, he proceeded through the entire program.
 His hands-on efforts included rotating behind the bar with his partners within the larger class: sometimes he played the budding mixologist, other times the customer calling out requests for dirty martinis, sex on the beach and rum & cokes.
 His main fear centered around making shooters.
 Youk now those drinks with crazy names that 20′s and 30′s like to gulp down.
 Needless to say, they were totally unfamiliar to Paul.
-Nevertheless, Paul plowed thorugh the program, and like many students was nervous before the final exams.
+Nevertheless, Paul plowed through the program, and like many students was nervous before the final exams.
 Of course, he passed, albeit with more than one try than he would liked…but not unusual for our grads.

 Well its been 9 months and Paul has only served two shooters.
 Neither of them were among the popular and well known shooters we teach or describe.
 But Paul found that the overall instruction was priceless.
 Paul handled the drinks exactly how his instructor, Patrick, suggested.
 By asking his guests questions it enabled Paul to make an appropriate drink.
 In both cases they were a big success.